BeyondATC/BeyondATC_Wiki/docs/knowledge-base/core-engine.md

 1. Right-click on your BeyondATC shortcut and select **Properties**.
 2. In the **Target** field, add the appropriate line based on your chosen engine:
     - For DirectX11, add `-force-d3d11` at the end of the target path.
+    - For DirectX12, add `-force-d3d12` at the end of the target path.
     - For OpenGL, add `-force-opengl` at the end of the target path.

 <figure markdown>